Self-esteem activities can help children face challenges with confidence.

 Self-esteem activities can be incorporated in your child’s daily lives.
 It does not need to be hard and complicated.
 Simple affirmation, goal setting activities, and mindful reading can boost a child’s confidence.

-Before you go don’t forget to get the for children Personalised Growth mindset kit
+Before you go don’t forget to get the Personalised Growth mindset kit for children

 There are endless possibilities on how you can incorporate self-esteem activities in your classroom and home.